 Some studies have found correlations between fetal testosterone levels and ASD.

 On the other hand, researchers in Canada in 2010 undertook a genetic study of ASD patients and found that around one percent of the males tested had a particular mutation in a certain gene on their X-chromosome.
-Since that chromosome is not present in biological females, if the mutation were found to be linked to ASD it could explain some of the preponderance of ASD among boys.
+If the mutation were found to be linked to ASD it could explain some of the preponderance of ASD among boys.

 And even more recently, scientists in Germany found a positive correlation between a thin cortex and the likelihood of an ASD diagnosis.
 Since women reliably have greater cortical thickness than men, this could indicate that the male brain is simply more vulnerable to whatever structural changes bring about ASD.